DAkintola94/LaundryDormApi/README.md

 https://laundry-dorm-api.vercel.app/
 The frontend is deployed on Vercel, while the backend is hosted on Azure.
-For security reasons, sensitive values such as the secret key and database connection string differ from those used in Azure.

 # To run the application in Docker:
 Information before cloning the application: